woernerm/fluent_anvil_copy/README.md

 )
 ```

-The Validator only requires two parameters:
+The Validator initialization method only requires two parameters:
 * A function that returns True, if the value to be validated passed the validation test.
 Alternatively,
 it may also be a [Zod validator from Anvil Extras](https://anvil-extras.readthedocs.io/en/latest/guides/modules/zod.html).
 * A Fluent message id that represents a explainatory message to the user if validation fails.